ksgergis/hackerranck/README.md

-Pushing my solutions to hackerranck
+Pushing some of my solutions to hackerranck